stsiwo/e-commerce-starter-kits/README.md

 # e-commerce-starter-kits

-e-commerce web app with React + Java + Spring + Docker
+  An e-commerce web application integrated with [Stripe](https://stripe.com/en-ca) as a payment system

 ## Refs